Norwegian Air Shuttle

 Norwegian rejected my claim citing 'technical issues' — is that extraordinary circumstances?

 Generally no. Under Wallentin-Hermann (C-549/07), technical issues inherent to the normal operation of the aircraft are NOT extraordinary circumstances.
-Norwegian's reliance on this defence is frequently challengeable.
+Norwegian's reliance on this defence can be challenged.
 We cite the specific ECJ precedent in our submissions.

 My Norwegian long-haul flight from 2018–2020 was delayed — can I still claim?